swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 ---
 img: philip.png
 title: Why We Need Monads
 abstract: Monads are often a point of frustration for learners of Haskell.
-The question of a what a monad is leads to the question of why a monad is.
+The question of what a monad is leads to the question of why a monad is.
 The question of why a monad is leads to the question of what a monad is.
 It's been said that monads aren't necessary.
 This is wrong.
 It's time that these myths be debunked.
 This article seeks to answer the question of why a monad is.
 ---
 # The Basics of Haskell